AriFordsham/GHCWiki/data-parallel/replicate.md

 ```

 In both cases, we replicate the environment of a closure before we apply the lifted version of the function represented by the closure.
+This is important as it guarantees that the consumer of these occurrences of `replicatePA` and `expandPA` process (topmost) segment structure in a homomorphic manner (after all, we are implementing a `map` function here)!

 The idea behind Plan A is that `replicatePA` and `expandPA` produce a segmented array that encodes the replication without unnecessarily copying data and that the consumer —the lifted function `fl`— processes segmented arrays with encoded replication in a special manner.